fastrgv/Reliquarium/README.md

 * On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

-* On OSX, the command-line for Keka works thusly:
+* On OSX, Keka works well for 7Z files.
+The command-line for Keka is:
 	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

 Open a command line terminal, then cd to the install directory.

-You can execute the selector app or you can skip it and execute each of the 4 puzzles directly.
+You can execute the script, or you can CD to the proper directory and execute the selector app named reliquarium.

+Letting X represent one of the numerals 2,4,5,6 ...

 --------------------------------------------------------------------
 **Mac/OSX** users type:

 	macreliq.sh

+	or cd to bin/osx/, then type

+	tombX or reliquarium

+to start the game.

 --------------------------------------------------------------------
 **Windows** users type:

 	winreliq.bat

-to start the game using the selector app.

-Letting X represent one of the numerals 2,4,5,6, the direct-call options in Windows are:

-	bin\win\tombX

-	or cd to bin\win and type
+	or cd to bin\win\, then type

-	tombX
+	tombX or reliquarium

 to start the game.